Dr. Hines of University of Kentucky Medical Center has no relevant financial relationships to disclose.)

-This chapter describes the clinical manifestations, epidemiology, diagnosis, and management of calvarial and skull base metastatic lesions.
+This article describes the clinical manifestations, epidemiology, diagnosis, and management of calvarial and skull base metastatic lesions.
 It also discusses various skull base syndromes and provides examples.
-In this article, the author adds information about the role of stereotactic radiotherapy in skull base metastases.
+The authors add information about the role of stereotactic radiotherapy and roles for surgical intervention in skull base metastases.

 • Several skull base syndromes have been described that are uncommon and require a high index of suspicion.

-• Lung, breast, prostate, and head/neck cancer account for most of the cases of skull metastases.
+• Lung, breast, prostate, multiple myeloma and solitary plasmacytoma, and head/neck cancer account for most of the cases of skull metastases.

 • Radiation therapy remains the mainstay of palliative care in most patients.